panoptic-labs/docs/docs/developers/V1.1/contract.CollateralTracker.md

 *Parameters are `(address account, int256 delta, uint256 valueOrigin)`.*

-*Wraps/unwraps `delta` amount of the underlying token and transfers to/from the Panoptic Pool.*
+*Wraps/unwraps `delta` amount of the underlying asset and transfers to/from the Panoptic Pool.*

 ```solidity